Website Shortlink: amherst.edu/go/counseling

 - Individual Counseling is available to all enrolled students, and most students receive brief, bi-weekly treatment.
 Common concerns include anxiety, depression, relationships, academic worries, perfectionism, recovering from trauma, identity concerns, eating concerns, and family issues.

 - Groups: We offer a variety of therapy groups, drop-in support groups, and educational skills-building classes.
-Call the Counseling Center or visit our groups page for a current listing of the support groups we offer.
+Call the Center for Counseling and Mental Health or visit our groups page for a current listing of the support groups we offer.

 - Psychiatric Medication Management is available to all enrolled students.
-Either a Counseling Center or Student Health Service provider must refer students for their first appointment.
+Either a Center for Counseling and Mental Health or Student Health Service provider must refer students for their first appointment.

 - Case Management is provided to students who need support from a variety of resources on- and off-campus.
 Our case manager can help students make appointments with off-campus providers, figure out insurance, educate them about what supports other offices offer and help students access the services, assist with health care transitions as students come to college or graduate, and provide additional on-campus support if a student is receiving psychotherapy off-campus.